 2.18.1.
-Status of implementation of AMS
+Status of implementation of SMS

-A sample study on the district wise SMS reporting statement as on 8.1.2018 reveals that Coimbatore District stands at maximum reporting status i.e. 34.74% whereas Villupuram District stands at minimum reporting status i.e. 4.17%.
+A sample study on the district wise SMS reporting statement as on 7.1.2018 reveals that Tiruvannamalai District stands at maximum reporting status of 99.62% and the overall percentage is 78.68%.

-Instructions are repeatedly issued to the District Collectors as well as to the Director of School Education and Director of Elementary Education to pull up the staff for achieving 100% SMS reporting.
-It is learnt the Headmasters of schools are very reluctant in this item of work and their involvement is very poor.
-The District Collectors have been addressed to conduct special meeting of the block level staff along with the officials of Education Department and also with Headmasters of schools for emphasizing the need of this SMS reporting system by D.O. letters.
+Instructions have been given to the District Collectors as well as to the Director of School Education and Director of Elementary Education to pull up the staff for achieving 100% SMS reporting.
+The District Collectors have also been addressed to conduct special meetings of the block level staff along with the officials of Education Department and also with Headmasters of schools for emphasizing the need of this SMS reporting system through D.O. letters.